Olympus E-PL9 Review

 Like its predecessor, the Olympus PL9 achieves its affordable pricetag in part by foregoing a more sophisticated hybrid autofocus system in favor of a more traditional contrast detection-based system.
 The PL9's AF system does, however, offer a whopping 121 autofocus points covering most of the image frame, a significant step up from the 81 points of its predecessor.
 You can, of course, focus manually, and you'll now find that in addition to the manual focus-friendly live view magnification function's existing 5x, 7x, 10x and 14x zoom levels, there's now a 3x zoom level.

 Just as in the earlier camera, the PL9 includes a three-axis sensor shift image stabilization system which banishes blur from shaky hands.
 And also just as before, the movie mode allows sensor-shift stabilization to be supplemented with electronic stabilization.

 4K video, a choice of frame-rate and even slow-mo / time-lapse

 Speaking of movies, you may have found yourself wondering earlier, "If resolution and capture rate are basically unchanged, what's Olympus doing with the faster processor?"
-Well, for one thing, it's providing support for ultra high-definition 4K video capture.
-A choice of 24, 25 or 30 frames per second capture rates are offered, a nice improvement from the fixed 30 fps video of the PL8.
+Well, for one thing, it's providing support for ultra high-definition (UHD) 4K video capture.
+And a choice of 24, 25 or 30 frames per second capture rates are offered, a nice improvement from the fixed 30 fps video of the PL8.
 4K footage is recorded with a 102Mbps bitrate, and you can still opt for lower-res Full HD and HD resolutions as well, with the same frame rate options as for 4K footage.

-While there's sadly no 60 frames per second option for Full HD or HD footage, the latter does support a swift 120 fps capture mode which allows for up to a 5x slow-motion effect while retaining a movie-like 24 frames per second.
+Full HD is now available at up 60 frames per second and there's also a swift 120 fps HD capture mode which allows for up to a 5x slow-motion effect while retaining a movie-like 24 frames per second.
 You can also shoot time-lapse movies for a quick-motion effect, although we don't have specifics on interval times, etc. Movie mode battery life has decreased by some 10 minutes to 80 minutes with zoom and other adjustments, or as long as 140 minutes without.

 Advanced Photo: Great for newbies, but may be limiting for experienced shooters